Species distribution: Abiotic

 An example of the effects of abiotic factors on species distribution can be seen in drier areas, where most individuals of a species will gather around water sources, forming a clumped distribution.

 Researchers from the Arctic Ocean Diversity (ARCOD) project have documented rising numbers of warm-water crustaceans in the seas around Norway's Svalbard Islands.
-Arcod is part of the Census of Marine Life, a huge 10-year project involving researchers in more than 80 nations that aims to chart the diversity, distribution and abundance of life in the oceans.
+ARCOD is part of the Census of Marine Life, a huge 10-year project involving researchers in more than 80 nations that aims to chart the diversity, distribution and abundance of life in the oceans.
 Marine Life has become largely affected by increasing effects of global climate change.
 This study shows that as the ocean temperatures rise species are beginning to travel into the cold and harsh Arctic waters.
 Even the snow crab has extended its range 500 km north.

 Biotic

 Biotic factors such as predation, disease, and inter- and intra-specific competition for resources such as food, water, and mates can also affect how a species is distributed.
-For example, biotic factors in a quail’s environment would include their prey (insects and seeds), competition from other quail, and their predators, such as the coyote.
+For example, biotic factors in a quail's environment would include their prey (insects and seeds), competition from other quail, and their predators, such as the coyote.
 An advantage of a herd, community, or other clumped distribution allows a population to detect predators earlier, at a greater distance, and potentially mount an effective defense.
 Due to limited resources, populations may be evenly distributed to minimize competition, as is found in forests, where competition for sunlight produces an even distribution of trees.

+One key factor in determining species distribution is the phenology of the organism.
+Plants are well documented as examples showing how phenology is an adaptive trait that can influence fitness in changing climates.
+Physiology can influence species distributions in an environmentally sensitive manner because physiology underlies movement such as exploration and dispersal.
+Individuals that are more disperse-prone have higher metabolism, locomotor performance, corticosterone levels, and immunity.

 Humans are one of the largest distributors due to the current trends in globalization and the expanse of the transportation industry.
 For example, large tankers often fill their ballasts with water at one port and empty them in another, causing a wider distribution of aquatic species.